-The secret to becoming a famed novelist is learning to pen down a story that takes your readers on an unforgettable adventure.
+The secret to becoming a famed novelist is learning to write a story that takes your readers on an unforgettable adventure.

-Every brilliant novel features a captivating plot, packed with suspense and endless trials.
-As a young adult book editors you must take note of the following tips if you wish to hit it big with your book, and emphasize your plot structure.
+Every brilliant novel features a captivating plot packed with suspense and endless trials.
+As a young adult book editor, you must note the following tips if you wish to hit it big with your book and emphasize your plot structure.

-While there exists no formula or magic mantra for a guaranteed bestseller, you can follow a few basic plot rules to help you ease your progress down that road, which leads to a good plot.
+While there is no formula or magic mantra for a guaranteed bestseller, you can follow a few basic plot rules to help ease your progress down that road, leading to a good plot.

 Tips To Devise an Engaging Plot